CCTV Revamps its Morning News, but Critics Remain

 China's state broadcaster, CCTV (China Central Television), changed its Morning News anchor on July 27.
 The professed “most beautiful anchorwoman” of CCTV, 26-year-old Hu Die, replaced veteran presenter Wen Jing as host of the regime’s flagship news program.

 Eye-catching color graphics, headlines, subtitles, and photos have replaced the show’s original rigid format and stiff style.

 The more zestful style, coupled with a new and youthful anchor, is intended to make the program more cutting-edge and appealing to viewers.
-It’s another step in CCTV’s attempt to revamp its news programming, aiming to win back viewers who have grown tired of dull and bureaucratic news broadcasts, according to blogs commenting on the subject.
-Earlier in the month CCTV updated its Evening News program.
+It’s another step in CCTV’s attempt to revamp its news programming, aiming to win back viewers who have grown tired with dull and bureaucratic news broadcasts.
+Earlier in the month it updated its Evening News program.

-A survey conducted by sohu.com on the day of the change showed that 50 percent of the respondents were pleased with it.
+A survey conducted by sohu.com on the day of the change showed that 50 percent of the respondents were pleased with the change.
 “It looks like a news program from Taiwan or CNN,” sohu.com reported.
-Some critics and netizens insisted that the revamped Morning News is an imitation of more famous international news bulletins, such as those seen on CNN, BBC, or even TVBS.
+Some critics and “netizens” insisted that the revamped Morning News is an imitation of more famous international news bulletins, such as those seen on CNN, BBC, or even TVBS.

 On June 20 last year Communist Party General Secretary, Hu Jintao, told the People’s Daily that 450 billion renminbi would be diverted to state-run media, increasing news content, live broadcasts, and bringing in a greater number of experts to offer commentary.